taksgarby/RobotFramework_Level3/README.md

 Learning highlights:

 <b>1.
 Using WORK ITEMS</b>

 A work item contains a payload of JSON-based data and optionally attached files.
 There are 2 approach with work items:<br/>
 (1) - default & more powerful - each step of the process creates output items, with the option of creating multiple items at once.<br/>
 (2) one work item for each process run is passed between steps and optionally modified at each stage. <br/>

+- By default, the RPA.Robocorp.WorkItems library uses Control Room to store the work items and pass them between steps.<br/>